i000313/test-repo/README.md

 ```

 The result of the above command is a list of words classified with their polarity.
-This list of words is saved as[examples/01-tiny-graph-english/dic-output.csv](examples/01-tiny-graph-english/dic-output.csv).
+This list of words is saved as [examples/01-tiny-graph-english/dic-output.csv](examples/01-tiny-graph-english/dic-output.csv).
 A sample of the **outputted csv file**, is the following:

 ```